benjaminjonard/mendako/README.md

 Light -booru like image board, supports multiple boards.

-In alpha state, do not use.
+Not even in alpha state, do not use.